Protocol Specification

 Identity verification operates through a combination of biometric verification and social relationship validation (KYR - Know Your Relationship), creating unprecedented security against fraud while respecting privacy.
 This architecture ensures that the substantial value being distributed reaches real people rather than being siphoned by fraudulent accounts.

-We have scored our own economic model at 88%.
+We have scored our own economic model at approximately 88% in our internal soundness assessment.
 Not 100%.
-We publish the 12% gap because no monetary system in history has voluntarily listed its own design weaknesses.
+We publish the remaining gap because no monetary system in history has voluntarily listed its own design weaknesses.
 We invite economists, monetary policy researchers, financial regulators, and anyone with relevant expertise to examine this specification, challenge its assumptions, and identify weaknesses we may have missed.

 The Problem: Monetary Systems That Serve the Few